 Our goal is to help our residents obtain permanent housing, get an education, learn job skills and find employment.
 This four-tier approach enables women and children to become strong families.
 We provide daycare for our infants and toddlers, and we assure that our older children are enrolled in school.
 In addition, all residents have access to a Registered Nurse through our Family Health Services Program.

 Our unique structure provides a home away from home.
 Core community members, volunteers and staff share in the day-to-day life of our residents, teaching by example the life skills that will help them successfully reintegrate into the community.
 Providence House ultimately strives to break the cycle of homelessness and return to incarceration for these families.
 To date, over 8,500 women and 4,500 children have lived at Providence House.

-For a look inside Providence House, please watch “Making a Difference,” our 8-minute introductory video.
+For a look inside Providence House, please watch our introductory video.